 Tragically, this was not to be, this baby’s life was stolen in the most brutal fashion.
 The baby was found with horrific wounds – evidence of being attacked with spears and was in an extremely dehydrated state when discovered.
 This fragile little boy died on July 2.
-His only crime, to have be born an elephant in a world where these gentle and majestic animals, the Gardeners of Eden, are targeted for their ivory.
+His only crime, to be born an elephant in a world where these gentle and majestic animals are targeted for their ivory.

 Our question to governments and world leaders is this: How much pain, suffering and death will it take for you to stop talking about the problem and take real action to ban domestic ivory sales and invest the resources needed to tackle poaching and the criminal networks profiteering from the decimation of a species?